-If you have retrograde ejaculation, the bladder neck does not close at orgasm.
+Usually, the bladder neck closes during orgasm.
+This prevents semen from flowing back and entering the bladder, and the semen exits the body through the penis.
+If you have retrograde ejaculation, however, the bladder neck doesn’t close at orgasm.
 Semen then flows backward into the bladder rather than forward through the penis.

 Causes of Retrograde Ejaculation

-During this surgery, the nerves that control the bladder neck may have been injured.
+During this surgery, the nerves that control your bladder neck may be injured.
 Sometimes, these nerves can be spared.
 However, it can take a month to several years for them to begin to work again.
-Your doctor can tell you if nerve-sparing surgery is a possible option for you.Back to top
+Your doctor can tell you if nerve-sparing surgery is an option for you.Back to top

-A dry ejaculate does not affect erection or orgasm.
+A dry ejaculate doesn’t affect erection or orgasm.
 You will still be able to enjoy sexual activity.
 After sexual activity, your urine may appear cloudy because it has semen in it.Back to top